 Just over a year ago, the driving test was changed, with many observers saying the new test is tougher than the old one.

 Learners now must navigate for 20 minutes using a sat-nav, and explain how to test the brakes, clean the windscreen and demist their windows while driving.
 However, the new test does not seem to have bothered rookie drivers at St Helens test centre.
-In April 2017, under the old test, the pass rate was 49.2%, only slightly higher than in April 2018, with the new test.
+In November 2017, under the old test, the pass rate was 44.2%, less than the rate in November 2018, with the new test.

 Data from the 2017-18 financial year shows the number of first time passes.

 At St Helens test centre, 45.1% of people taking their test for the first time passed, with 14 learners succeeding first time with no minor faults.